 Investment property is property held either to earn rental income or for capital appreciation or for both, but not for sale in the ordinary course of business, use in the production or supply of goods or services, or for administrative purposes.
-Investment property is initially recognized at cost, and then subsequently measured at cost.
-The depreciation expense is appropriated in accordance with the depreciatiable amount after the initial recognition.
-The depreciation method, useful lives, and residual value of the investment property are same as the practice of investment property, plant and equipment.
+Investment property is measured at cost on initial recognition, and subsequently at cost, less accumulated depreciation and accumulated impairment losses.
+Depreciation expense is calculated based on the depreciation method, useful life, and residual value which are the same as those adopted for property, plant and equipment.